oasysgames/verse-layer-opstack/README.md

 To avoid this automatic setting, developers are required to explicitly set both `maxFeePerGas` and `maxPriorityFeePerGas` to zero.

 ---
+### How to change block gaslimit?
+The default gas limit is `30,000,000`.

+When using the `--miner.gaslimit` option with op-geth, you might notice that the gas limit remains unchanged.
+This is because op-geth refers to the gas limit setting recorded in the `SystemConfig` contract.
+Therefore, the correct approach is to call the [setGasLimit](https://github.com/oasysgames/oasys-opstack/blob/2d237fe8656a70e90061c487018ce97720a6ddeb/packages/contracts-bedrock/src/L1/SystemConfig.sol#L202-L204) function.
+Only the owner is allowed to make this call, so please ensure you call from the `FinalSystemOwner` address.
+After you have made the change, restart op-geth.

+The necessary address can be found on the [check-verse page](https://tools-fe.oasys.games/check-verse) of tools-fe.

+---
 ### How to Configure Services to Print Debug-Level Logs for Issue Identification
 Below is a table showing how to configure each service to output debug-level logs to help identify issues: